-Acupuncture is a potential treatment for occipital neuralgia for the relief of pain and improvement of well-being.
+Acupuncture is a potential treatment for occipital neuralgia to relieve pain and improve well-being.

 What causes occipital neuralgia?

 Occipital neuralgia can be directly caused by, but not limited to:

 - Blunt trauma to the back of the head or neck

 - Pinched nerves at the back of the neck